How to Quit Smoking

 After 8 hours: Your oxygen levels return to normal.

-After 2 days: Your ability to smell and taste start to improve as damaged nerves regrow.
+After 2 days: Your ability to smell and taste start to get better as damaged nerves regrow.

-After 2 to 3 weeks: Your circulation and lung function improve.
+After 2 to 3 weeks: Your circulation and lung function get better.

-After 1 to 9 months: Your coughing, congestion, and shortness of breath decrease.
-Your tiredness decreases.
+After 1 to 9 months: You have less coughing, congestion, and shortness of breath.
+You feel less tired.

-After 1 year: Your risk of heart attack decreases by 50%.
+After 1 year: Your risk of heart attack goes down by 50%.

-After 5 years: Your risk of lung cancer decreases by 50%.
+After 5 years: Your risk of lung cancer goes down by 50%.
 Your risk of stroke becomes the same as a nonsmoker’s.

-Most former smokers quit cold turkey.
+You may have heard about quitting "cold turkey."
 This means stopping all at once.
-Trying to cut back slowly often doesn't work as well.
+Going cold turkey is an option.
+But it's not the most successful way to quit smoking.
+Trying to cut back slowly often doesn't work as well either.
 This may be because it continues the habit of smoking.
-Also you may inhale more smoke while smoking fewer cigarettes.
+You may also inhale more smoke while smoking fewer cigarettes.
 This leads to the same amount of nicotine in your body.

 Support programs can be a big help, especially for heavy smokers.
-These groups offer lectures, ways to change behavior, and peer support.
-Here are some ways to find a support program:
+These groups offer information, ways to change behavior, and peer support.
+Ask your provider for some resources.
+Here are some other ways to find support:

 Nicotine replacement therapy may make it easier to quit.
-Some aids are available without a prescription.
+You can buy some aids without a prescription.
 These include a nicotine patch, gum, and lozenges.
 But it's best to use these under the care of your healthcare provider.
 The skin patch gives a steady supply of nicotine.
 Nicotine gum and lozenges give short-time doses of low levels of nicotine.
 Both methods reduce the craving for cigarettes.
-If you have nausea, vomiting, dizziness, weakness, or a fast heartbeat, stop using these products.
-See your provider.
+If you have upset stomach (nausea), vomiting, dizziness, weakness, or a fast heartbeat, stop using these products and see your provider.

 Ask about prescription medicine

-After reviewing your smoking patterns and past attempts to quit, your healthcare provider may offer a prescription medicine such as bupropion, varenicline, a nicotine inhaler, or nasal spray.
+After reviewing your smoking patterns and past attempts to quit, your provider may offer a prescription medicine.
+These include bupropion, varenicline, a nicotine inhaler, or nasal spray.
 Each has advantages and side effects.
-Your provider can review these with you.
+Your provider can go over these with you.

-Most smokers make many attempts at quitting before they succeed.
+Most smokers try to quit many times before they succeed.
 It’s important not to give up.